paigemcconnell/Catering-Console/module-1_Mini-Capstone/Capstone.md

    Selecting any items from the purchase menu except (3) returns to the purchase menu.
 Selecting 3 from the purchase menu returns to the main menu.

 7. The purchase process flow is as follows
-  - Selecting (1) Add Money ​A customer can repeatedly feed money into their account in any whole dollar amounts up to $4200 (e.g. $1, $3, $5, $15, $20, $100, $2918, etc.)
+  - Selecting (1) Add Money ​A customer can repeatedly deposit money into their account in any whole dollar amounts up to $1000 (e.g. $1, $3, $5, $15, $20, $100, $918, etc.)
-    - The Current Account Balance should not be able to exceed $4200 at any time
+    - The Current Account Balance should not be able to exceed $1000 at any time
-    - Customers should be able to add money multiple times so they can replenish their balance at any time, provided they never go above $4200.
+    - Customers should be able to add money multiple times so they can replenish their balance at any time, provided they never go above $1000.
     - The Current Account Balance indicates how much money the customer has available in their account.
   - Selecting ​(2) Select Product ​allows the customer to select a product and mark it as purchased.
       - If the product code does not exist, the customer is informed and returned to the Purchase menu.
     - If a product is sold out, the customer is informed and returned to the Purchase menu.
     - If not enough of the product is in stock for the amount the customer requested then they should be informed there is insufficient stock.
     - If a valid product is selected it is marked as purchased.
-    - There is not a requirement to combine similar items (27 X E1 Pork Chops and 13 X  E1 Pork Chops)
+    - There is not a requirement to combine similar items (7 X E1 Pork Chops and 3 X  E1 Pork Chops)
     - After the product is purchased, the balance should be updated accordingly and the customer returned to the Order menu.
   - Selecting ​(3) Complete Transaction​ allows the customer to complete the transaction and receive a report of the products they ordered and lists any remaining change they should receive back in the mail.
       - The customer’s money is returned using nickels, dimes, quarters, ones, fives, tens, and twenties. (using the smallest amount of bills and coins possible).